 I made a really small needle book, so I can tuck it into any luggage or bag, no matter how small.
 It might become my travel emergency sewing kit, so I added a small pocket that fits my mini scissors.
 You can also use it as thread or embroidery floss storage.

-You're not gonna believe it, but this small compact needle case will turn out beautifully either in a single-print version, or with a number of tiny quilted scraps.
+You're not gonna believe it, but this small compact needle book pattern will turn out beautifully either in a single-print version or with a number of tiny quilted scraps.
 Contrary to what someone would think of tiny projects, it's a perfect item to use with as many colors as you like.
 Large-scale prints included, love that!

 In this tutorial, I did not resort to my scrap bin.
-I used the Poppy & Posey fabric collection by for Riley Blake Designs to sew up my needlebook.
+I used the Poppy & Posey fabric collection by for Riley Blake Designs to sew up this needlebook tutorial.
 My favorites are large florals on a cream background.
 They give so many possibilities!
-You simply cannot not make something pretty using those 🙂
+You simply can NOT not make something pretty using those 🙂

 Ya and I couldn't stop at one thing.
 I ended up also making a matching mug rug.
 While I couldn't resist a little qayg on one side, I left the other side entirely in one piece.
 It's rather close to the one I made in this mug rug tutorial, feel free to use it and make your own.

 Your finished needle book will measure approximately 3" wide by 4" tall when closed.

 You can easily adjust its size, say, by 2 inches in width and one inch in height, and it will become a generous home-station size. you can easily tuck it into a side pocket of this project tote, useful with any hand-stitching project.

 - 2 pieces of fabric 7" by 5" and one even smaller piece for a pocket (optional)

 - 1 piece of batting same size 7 by 5"

 - a scrap piece of low-loft fusible fleece, like Vilene H630